alang8/courses-at-brown/README.md

   - Again just a ton of data to keep track of - could be cool to have some sort of “routing” where it shows the path on a map to get to whatever site.
   - Maybe we could cycle through different challenges every month or so (like Strava), so maybe like visiting a certain amount of tunnels within a month or completing a certain areas (like visiting all the urban landmarks in that neighborhood)

+TA Approval (dlichen): I don't think this has any algorithmic complexity in it, so rejected for that reason but if there was some significant algorithmic focus you could put into this idea it could work.

 ### Idea 3 - Course-At-Brown Extension
 This idea was inspired by our own and other students' struggles with the current CAB website.
 We feel as if an extension